MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ## API URL structure

-To use the Cloud App Security API, you must first obtain the API URL from your tenant.
+To use the Defender for Cloud Apps API, you must first obtain the API URL from your tenant.
 The API URL uses the following format: `https://<portal_url>/api/<endpoint>`.

-To obtain the Cloud App Security portal URL for your tenant, do the following steps:
+To obtain the Defender for Cloud Apps portal URL for your tenant, do the following steps:

-1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), click the **question mark icon** in the menu bar.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), click the **question mark icon** in the menu bar.
 Then, select **About**.

     ![click About.](media/about-menu.png)

-1. In the Cloud App Security about screen, you can see the portal url.
+1. In the Defender for Cloud Apps about screen, you can see the portal url.

     ![View your data center.](media/api-url.png)